tjaekel/MaaXBoard-RT_SPIder/README.md

   toggle the three LEDs on board on and off
 * "rawspi" command:
   fire a SPI transaction with a byte sequence
-* prepared: hve SPI bus with two SPI_CSx signals: generate SPI_CSx in "SW mode" - works
+* prepared: have SPI bus with two SPI_CSx signals: generate SPI_CSx in "SW mode" - works
 * USB Memory Stick (with FAT32) and commands:
   "umdir", "umprint"
 * Web Server:
-  but a conflict with USB Memory (if disabled: fine, ie enabled: refresh page stops working after 4 times)
+  access via 100M PHY or via 1G PHY - both PHYs are working now use "ipaddr" to see which ETH PHY is connected, use name in Web Browser, e.g.:
+  "maaxboard/" or "maaxboardg/" (100M vs. 1G, mDNS working) (WiFi is not enabled yet)

 ## Testing SPI
 connect J1 pin 19 and pin 21, use command "rawspi" in order to